SESARLab/mfh-dl-performace-testing/thesis.md

 | Query 2     | 22.37     | Huge decrease      |
 <sub>Table 6: Performance evaluation for Query 2</sub>

 Like Query 1, Query 2 makes use of time partitions on Apache Hive and time segmentations on Apache Druid, making its execution fast on both platforms.
-But, again, using Apache Druid, we can see a vast decrease in the Average response time value.
+However, we can see a vast decrease in the Average response time value using Apache Druid.

 <div style="page-break-after: always; visibility: hidden;"></div>